Marijuana legalization: Defensive walls of countries are coming down!

-Marijuana Legalization in the USA
+Marijuana Legalization in the US

-The medical marijuana is legal (with a doctor’s recommendation) in 31 states and the District of Columbia.
+Medical marijuana is legal (with a doctor’s recommendation) in 31 states and the District of Columbia.
 There are fifteen other states which have laws related to medical marijuana but with a limit on its THC content.
 The objective was to make cannabidiol (CBD – a non-psychoactive component of cannabis) rich products more prevalent.

 This is just a list of states where medical marijuana is legal, but what’s the market size of these states or which of these states could be the potential hub for expansion?
 Here’s how much money are the states with laws for medical marijuana are raking in from marijuana sales (in millions).